-a.
 Data Collection

 Because this study uses the analytical hierarchy process method, the questionnaire used aims to compare each of the inhibiting factors.
-The form of the questionnaire for more details can be seen in Appendix 2.

-The scale used in the questionnaire is Saaty's scale 1-9 with the following explanation:
+The scale used in the questionnaire is Saaty's scale 1-9 with the following explanation.

-Tabel 4.
+Table 4.
 Saaty's Scale

-Intensit Importa Definition Explanation 1 Same hinder A dan B Same hinder 3 a little more inhibiting than A a little more inhibiting than B 5 Slightly more inhibited A Slightly more inhibited B 7 Much more inhibiting A Much more inhibiting B 9 Absolute more inhibiting A Absolute more inhibiting B 2160 Value between the numbers Hesitating in determining the scale 2,4,6,8 above for example 6 between 5 and 7 b.
-Pair Comparison
+Intensity of Importance Definition Explanation 1 Same hinder A dan B same hinder.
+3 A little more inhibiting than A, a little more inhibiting than B. 5 Slightly more inhibited A slightly more inhibited than B. 7 Much more inhibiting A much more inhibiting than B. 9 Absolute more inhibiting A absolute more inhibiting than B. 2,4,6,8 Value between the numbers above Hesitating in determining the scale, for example 6 between 5 and 7.

-Source: Saaty and Vargas, 2001 (adjusted)
+Source: Saaty and Vargas (2001) adjusted.